N4k0r/n4k0r.github.io/content/posts/tips/ghidra.md

 If the address of a function happens to be at the very beginning of the `.text` section, some PE fields in the Headers section (like **BaseOfCode** for example) indirectly reference the start of the `.text` section, which may create additional XREFS.

+## Namespaces

+To better organize functions through your analysis, you can create namespaces and drag an drop the function into it.
+When adding a function into a namespace, it will no longer be available in the ***Functions*** directory.
+You can also create sub-namespaces:
+{{< image src="images/tips/ghidra/2023-10-09-165641.png" caption="Namespaces created for better organization" >}}

+If a function is part of a namespace, it will be appended at the beginning of its name, as well as all sub-namespaces it is a part of:
+{{< image src="images/tips/ghidra/2023-10-09-170333.png" caption="Namespaces and sub-namespaces appended at the beginning of the functioname" >}}

 ## References

 - ***The Ghidra Book: The Definitive Guide*** by Chris Eagle and Kara Nance